Archie Goodwin (basketball): College career

 Goodwin was the leading scorer for the 2012–13 Kentucky Wildcats men's basketball team.
 He was named Freshman All-SEC after leading Kentucky with 14.1 points per game in 33 appearances (33 starts).
 He also averaged 4.6 rebounds, 2.7 assists and 1.1 steals to help the Wildcats to a 21–12 record.
 He tallied a career-high 28 points on 8-of-13 shooting and 12-of-17 free throws against Morehead State on November 21.
 Two days later, he narrowly missed the second triple-double in UK history against LIU-Brooklyn with 22 points and career highs of nine rebounds and nine assists.

-In his only game versus his home-state Arkansas Razorbacks, Goodwin and Kentucky lost, 73–60.

 On April 1, 2013, Goodwin declared for the 2013 NBA draft.
 He was the second-youngest player to declare for the 2013 draft behind Greece's Giannis Antetokounmpo and the youngest-overall American college player.